intrepid

 Do I need to bring a sleeping bag?

 Intrepid only have a handful of itineraries where sleeping bags are required and these are generally trips that involve camping.
-When Intrepid use homestays, blankets are provided but some travellers feel more comfortable with their own sleeping bag or sleep sheet.
+When Intrepid use homestays, blankets are provided but some travelers feel more comfortable with their own sleeping bag or sleep sheet.
 This decision is a personal preference.
 Refer to your Trip Notes if you are unsure whether a sleeping bag is required.

 Can I store excess luggage at the starting point hotel?